After an 8-year tour, an Indian spacecraft ran out of fuel due to the Mars eclipse

 Perhaps most importantly, India has demonstrated that a highly efficient spacecraft capable of reaching Mars can be developed on a small budget.

-Rather than costing hundreds of millions of dollars, the Mars mission was developed for only about $25 million, through a process that Indian officials described as “economic engineering”, according to arstechnica and seen by Al Arabiya.net.
+Rather than costing hundreds of millions of dollars, the Mars mission was developed for only regarding $25 million, through a process that Indian officials described as “economic engineering”, according to arstechnica and seen by Al Arabiya.net.

 But all good things come to an end, and last weekend, the Indian space agency, ISRO, declared the mission over and the craft “unrecoverable”.

-“During the national meeting, ISRO discovered that the thruster for the craft was exhausted, and therefore, the desired target for sustainable power generation could not be achieved,” the space agency said in an update published Monday.
+“During the national meeting, ISRO discovered that the thruster for the craft was exhausted, and therefore, the desired target for sustainable power generation might not be achieved,” the space agency said in an update published Monday.

 She added, “The spacecraft has been declared non-recoverable and has reached the end of its lifespan.
 The mission will be considered a remarkable technological and scientific achievement in the history of planetary exploration.”